---

 **What users dislike:**

-- Users find the **steep learning curve** challenging, requiring significant time and effort to master Adobe Illustrator.
-(61 reviews)
+- Users find the **steep learning curve** challenging, especially for beginners attempting to master Adobe Illustrator.
+(46 reviews)

-- Users experience **slow speed** on older or less powerful computers, impacting overall performance and usability.
+- Users struggle with the **slow speed** of Adobe Illustrator, especially on older or less powerful computers.
 (40 reviews)

-- Users find the **learning difficulty** in Adobe Illustrator challenging, requiring significant time and training to master.
+- Users find the **learning difficulty** in Adobe Illustrator overwhelming due to its vast array of tools and features.
 (37 reviews)

 - Performance Issues (22 reviews)